Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

 - Round-neck T-shirts

-- Revealing clothes, including mini skirts and shorts
+- Revealing outfits, including mini skirts and shorts

 - Sandals, slippers, or open-toed shoes